-It is no surprise to us that one of the key aspects of maintaining excellent health is avoiding stress and finding calm and centeredness.
+It is no surprise to us that one of the key aspects of maintaining excellent health is avoiding stress and finding calm and centered.
 But the question still remains, how are we going to do it?
 It is a fact that life is going to always have elements of stress, anxiety, anticipation, worry and doubt, so rather than push against it, let’s find a way to go along with it.
+Welcome to the 5 Tibetan Rites.

 My way of adapting with the daily life of just being human is performing the ancient tradition of the 5 Tibetan Rites.
 These simple exercises were used by the Tibetan monks to live long, vibrant and healthy lives, as the exercises are a means of opening up all of your chakra systems and stimulating the circulation of essential life energy throughout the body.